-The “34/14” from the urban centres of the towns of new Mumbai are characterized by narrow plots adapted to the structural bay between two parallel bearing walls.
-Sometimes, as in our case, the plot has great proportional depth, and the access to natural light through the two opposite walls remains very limited.
-To address this situation, the house has a vertical cut staircase that divides the plan into 2 parts.
+The “34/14” from the urban centre of the towns of Navi Mumbai are characterized by a narrow plot adapted to the structural bay between two parallel bearing walls.
+Sometimes, as in our case, the plot has great proportional depth, and the access of natural light through the two opposite walls remains very limited.
+To address this situation, the house has a vertical cut staircase which divide the plan into 2 parts.
 All the rooms are thus well lit and properly ventilated.

 On the ground floor, a large space that includes kitchen, dining and living room facing the courtyard in front.
 On the first floor, services are placed at the rear attached to a party wall, leaving a central master bedroom, study and library area.
 There are two bedrooms on each floor; the master bedroom & the children bedroom.
 On the street facade, the house follows the guidelines of the urban complex which is homogeneous in its general features solid-void ratio, proportion of apertures but heterogeneous and singular in its details.